 - Some tests do have sections that are timed or require a writing sample.

-- To request an accommodation for placement testing, contact DSS or EDC for evaluation and to coordinate arrangements.
+- To request an accommodation for placement testing, contact DSS for evaluation and to coordinate arrangements.

 - Tests are by appointment only.
 Once appointment slots are full, students may be able to be able to test on Stand-by, but it is best to plan ahead and make an appointment early.

 - Some advanced level placement tests in math and science are given only on specific scheduled dates.

 - See the Assessment Center website for

 - information about the different placement tests and sample questions.

 - information and forms for making a placement test appointment